 OWL 7 is organized around themes which provide more flexibility in operating the OWL Database.
 Users can easily focus their efforts on a specific data type or theme.
 Data Screens, Reports, and Map contents have been reorganized around these themes:

 This unique navigation system allows users to quickly search and compile data by theme.
-The OWL Navigator is readily accessible throughout the program and designed with a theme pick list that offers the eight different methods for “driving” OWL 7.
+The OWL Navigator is readily accessible throughout the program and designed with a theme pick list that offers the ten different methods for “driving” OWL 7.

 Data Screens provide users faster access to information through the implementation of theme navigation and linked data grids.
 Designed with a theme summary, primary and secondary data grids with options to add and arrange data columns, Data Screens promptly present more data to the user than any other database.
 Production figures and graphs are also included at every theme level.
 A new undocking feature allows the displaying of several data grids and production graphs across multiple monitors for comparison and analysis.

 There are over forty different OWL Reports divided into eleven topics or themes which allow users to amass data specific to their desired interest.
 Screen Reports are also available for a fast way of generating printable reports of the data screens.
 All Reports are designed to provide users with complete flexibility and ease of use in generating virtually any data set.
 The Report Console with its easy to use filters permits users to quickly create and customize a compiled data grid for export, printable report, and map display.
 Default settings provide certain data columns, sorting, and formatting for every report.

 Many reports have been enhanced and new ones added such as “Idle Wells”.
 This report shows users which wells have potential liability for decommissioning under BOEM guidelines.